wine-group/purple/README.md

 ## Disclaimer

-This repository hosts an application-specific proof of concept implementation of PURPLE that is intended for use with Ubiquiti airOS radios.
+This repository hosts an application-specific proof of concept implementation of PURPLE that is intended for use with Ubiquiti airMAX radios running airOS.
 It has been tested on a pair of NanoStation Loco 5ACs, although the Ubiquiti web API might differ between models.

 > **Note:** [See cake-autorate](https://github.com/lynxthecat/cake-autorate) for a general purpose, production ready alternative for dynamic control of CAKE.